CBE544/CBE544-2019.github.io/ProjectDescription.md

 Each Group will also be required to ask questions and begin a disucssion about another groups work.
 Here are those assignments:

-Ni group will ask Ti group questions.
+Ni group will ask Ti group questions.</br>
-Ti group will ask Mg groups questions.
+Ti group will ask Mg group questions.</br>
-Mg group will ask Ni groups questions.
+Mg group will ask Ni group questions.

 <a name='report'></a>
 ### Final Report ###